 Many workers came from around the village.
 The ladies who do the dying process sometimes bring their work home.
 The dying is done by hand and it takes approx. 2 weeks for the whole batch.

-The threads are tied like the photo above, to cover some parts for later to be dyed with different colours.
+The threads are tied like the photo above, to cover some parts for later to be dyed with different colors.

 Like so there are already 2 colours, dark green and red and in the process to apply the 3rd colour.
 The colouring use chemical to get that bright vibrant colour but very often they opt for natural dye instead, for example from fruits, vegetables and flowers.